daniyalmaster693/MenuScores/README.md

 ## Usage

 - **In order to use the notifications feature**, you must grant permission for MenuScores to send notifications.
-An option will be presented to do so in the settings window under the behavior tab.
+An option will be presented to do so in the settings window under the behavior tab by clicking the question mark icon.

 1. Clicking on the radio waves icon will show a list available leagues.
 2. Hovering over a league will show a dropdown of all the games for the day in that league.